danielholmes/smart-sweepers-scala/README.md

 ## Running

+`sbt "run-main org.danielholmes.smartsweepers.Main"`

+A UI matching the supplied/original solution is also available:

-`sbt run`
+`sbt "run-main org.danielholmes.smartsweepers.OldMain"`

-- Press F to toggle between viewing the current sweepers at real time and a sped up evolution only
+- Press **F** to toggle between viewing the current sweepers at real time and a sped up evolution only
-- Press R to reset
+- Press **R** to reset

 ## Ideas